modcavestory/modcavestory.github.io/docs/guide/intro/install.md

 6. Move all ORG files from `data/Resource/ORG` to `data/Org`.
 7. Create a `Scripts` folder in `data` and create an empty `main.lua` file there.
 (Make sure you edit the file extension).
 8. From a vanilla ModCS install copy the `data/bullet.tbl` file (Or from a PC Cave Story+ install copy the `data/base/bullet.tbl` file) to your mod's `data` folder.
+9. From a vanilla ModCS install copy the `data/arms_level.tbl` file (Or from a PC Cave Story+ install copy the `data/base/arms_level.tbl` file) to your mod's `data` folder.
-9. From a vanilla ModCS install copy the `data/caret.tbl` and `data/music.tbl` files to your mod's `data` folder.
+10. From a vanilla ModCS install copy the `data/caret.tbl` and `data/music.tbl` files to your mod's `data` folder.
-10. Using [The King's Table](/guide/intro/editors/#022-the-kings-table) convert your `data/mrmap.bin` file to a `stage.tbl`.
+11. Using [The King's Table](/guide/intro/editors/#022-the-kings-table) convert your `data/mrmap.bin` file to a `stage.tbl`.
-11. Replace your mod EXE with the ModCS EXE.
+12. Replace your mod EXE with the ModCS EXE.